rodmatola/fridayfinance-qa-challenge/README.md

 In order to check if every element is on the right place, with right colors.
 This does not check any feature.
 Just the layout.

+### Home accessibility check

+In order to verify the accessibility compliance.

 ## Running the project

 To run this project, you can choose the 3 ways below, from easier to harder: